March Madness predictions: Every NCAA first round game picked | NCAA.com

 East Region

 No need to get cute here.
 Zion Williamson, R.J.
-Barrett, Cam Reddish and the crew should roll over the winner of the First Four game with ease.
+Barrett, Cam Reddish and the crew should roll with ease.

 Winner: Duke